Just Keeps Getting Better -13

 Jeremy had been driving another executive as Eva's plane took off.

-Late that evening, (way late) driving away from work, he made the wrong turn; going towards Eva's townhouse; that is when he realised she was gone.
+Late that evening, (way late) driving away from work, he made the wrong turn; going towards Eva's townhouse; that is when he realized she was gone.

 She was gone, really gone and he was Free!